izackp/CardSheetGenerator/README.md

 ![Alt text](example.png?raw=true "example cardsheet")

 #### To Do
+ - Add Parameters:
- - Add Paper Width + Height parameters, so we can generate correctly sized sheets
+    - Paper Width Height, so we can generate correctly sized sheets
- - Add Content Center X + Y parameters, content is normally centered but we may want to offset it to account for the printer
+    - Content Center X, Y Offset, content is normally centered but we may want to offset it to account for the printer
+    - Separator Space, to add space inbetween the cards
- - Add Card Border parameters
+    - Card Border Space
+ - Use Lanczos for resizing
  - Accept Json Input
  - Make a non-microservice version that's user friendly